osrf-migration/vrx-wiki/tutorials/rxi/custom_worlds.md

 roscp vrx_gazebo sandisland.world.xacro rxi.world.xacro
 ```

-Now we will edit our new files so that we can verify they are a working starting point for creating a custom environment.
+Next we will edit our new files so that we can verify they are a working starting point for creating a custom environment.

+### Setup `xacro` processing for the package.

 The `rxi.world.xacro` file uses the [xacro](http://wiki.ros.org/xacro) (XML Macros) utility to generate a [Gazebo world](http://gazebosim.org/tutorials?tut=build_world) file.
 The file currently creates the basic Sand Island environment, an ocean wave model and an ocean wind model.
 In order to setup the package to process the xacro file we'll want to do the following within the `rxi` package: